xzuyn/Florence-2ner/README.md

 ## Dataset Format

-Same as what you'd use for kohya_ss or OneTrainer.
-It is recursive, so pairs within subfolders of the folder you select will be seen too.
+Each folder should contain the images, as well as subfolders of captions named using the task prompts.
+This way you can train multiple tasks on an image, while only needing to have a single copy of the image.

 ```
-image_folder
+Example1
-└── sub_folder
+└── <CAPTION>
-    └── bleaasdasfads.jpg
+    └── image_file1.txt
     └── bleaasdasfads.txt
-└── sub_folder2
-    └── fghjtryjt.jpg
     └── fghjtryjt.txt
+    └── blah blah.txt
+    └── asd87sdf78sdfg7.txt
-└── image_file1.jpg
+└── <DETAILED_CAPTION>
     └── image_file1.txt
+    └── bleaasdasfads.txt
-└── blah blah.jpg
+    └── fghjtryjt.txt
     └── blah blah.txt
-└── asd87sdf78sdfg7.jpg
     └── asd87sdf78sdfg7.txt
+└── image_file1.jpg
+└── bleaasdasfads.webp
+└── blah blah.png
+└── asd87sdf78sdfg7.jpeg
 ```

 The YAML config maps task prompts to lists of folders containing this structure.